Henry Wrigley: Between the wars

-Wrigley became No. 3 Squadron's commanding officer in January 1919, and returned to Australia on 6 May.
+Wrigley became a No. 3 Squadron commanding officer in January 1919, and returned to Australia on 6 May.
 Later that year he took part in the first transcontinental flight across Australia, from Melbourne to Darwin, to coincide with the first England-to-Australia flight.
 Accompanied by his mechanic and former schoolmate, Sergeant Arthur "Spud" Murphy, Wrigley departed Point Cook on 16 November and arrived in Port Darwin on 12 December, having travelled some 4500 km in forty-seven flying hours.
 The men flew in a single-engined Royal Aircraft Factory B.E.2, with no radio, over unmapped and often hazardous terrain, and surveyed seventeen potential landing fields along the way.
 Wrigley considered the choice of Murphy as his cohort "a particularly happy one" but called the aircraft they were assigned "an obsolete type, even for training purposes", while conceding that "it was structurally sound and airworthy".
 In recognition of their achievement the men were each awarded the Air Force Cross, gazetted on 12 July 1920.
 Such was the perceived danger of the expedition that while making preparations for the flight back they received a telegram from the Defence Department ordering them to dismantle the B.E.2 and return with it by ship.

 On 1 January 1920, Wrigley transferred to the Australian Air Corps (AAC), a temporary organisation formed by the Army following disbandment of the wartime AFC.
 He was appointed adjutant at Central Flying School the following month.
 In 1921, Wrigley joined the newly established Royal Australian Air Force (RAAF) as a flight lieutenant.
 Popularly known as "Wrig", he was one of the original twenty-one officers on the Air Force's strength at its formation that March.
 For the next seven years he held staff posts at RAAF Headquarters, Melbourne, beginning with the position of staff officer to the Director of Personnel and Training.
 On 5 July 1922, Wrigley married Marjorie Rees; the couple had a son and a daughter.
 The same month, he replaced Flight Lieutenant Frank McNamara as Staff Officer (Operations and Intelligence).
 He served as RAAF Training Officer from March 1923 to April 1925—during which time he was promoted to squadron leader—before being appointed Director of Organisation and Staff Duties.
 In November 1927, he took part in an attempt to make the first night flight from Sydney to Melbourne.
 Taking off from RAAF Station Richmond in an Airco DH.9, Wrigley and his co-pilot were in the air for six hours and covered 345 mi before a broken fuel line forced them to land for repairs; they completed the journey the following day.